 So we arrived safe a week ago, and because I drank cold water from the fountain, I caught a bad flu the next day after our arrival.
 I ate a jar of organic pine honey in 5 days, and tea with half a lemon twice a day.
 During my treatment, I couldn’t miss a day without going out and enjoying the views.

-I love these landscapes, but I know there’s more to find out, I want to find out what’s inside these houses, how are the village people, what are they doing, which are their secrets???
+I love these landscapes, but I know there’s more to find out, I want to find out what’s inside these houses, how are the village people, what are they doing and their secrets.

 And we are back to doing what we love most.
 Glad we did it, because we discovered people, stories and places.